 I’m awoken at sunrise by a series of loud explosions.
 WTF!
 I was sure he said NO problem.
-Quietly crapping myself I reach for my phone to find out what’s happening only to remember that I have no access to the world or news of any kind (note to self: must invest in a VPN next time).
-Another blast rings out like a gunshot and I sneak a peek outside to see a shimmering swimming pool and a golden beach which is oddly devoid of rioting and bloodshed.
+Quietly crapping myself I reach for my phone to find out what’s happening only to remember that I have no access to the world or news of any kind.
+Another blast rings out like a gunshot and I sneak a peek outside to see a shimmering swimming pool and a golden beach, which is oddly devoid of rioting and bloodshed.

 In fact, the whole place appears to be deserted except for a cleaner unhurriedly sweeping leaves from the pool.

 Another loud rumble bursts out, only this time it’s really close.
 In fact, it appears to be coming from the vicinity of my stomach.
-I still have no idea where the explosions are coming from but given the choice between death and breakfast I opt for the latter and head down to meet both my maker and the lovely lady serving up fresh cooked hoppers (rice pancakes made from fermented rice flour and coconut milk topped with a fried egg) in the dining room.
+I still have no idea where the explosions are coming from but given the choice between death and breakfast I opt for the latter and head down to meet both my maker and the lovely lady serving up fresh cooked Sri Lankan egg hoppers , rice pancakes made from fermented rice flour and coconut milk topped with a fried egg, in the dining room.

-She seems completely unphased by our impending death, but I figure if I’m going to die anyway, I can stop worrying about calories and stack my plate high with fragrant curries, dahl and milk rice.
+She seems completely unfazed by our impending deaths, but I figure at least if I’m going to die anyway, I can stop worrying about calories and stack my plate high with fragrant curries, huge dollops of seeni sambol, spoonfuls of fragrant dahl and a hit of milk rice.

-Relatively satisified that I am not going to die this morning, I decide to take my chances outside the hotel and when Dilan arrives he escort his overly imaginative charge to the rather fragrant Negombo Fish Market.
+Relatively satisfied that I will not die this morning, I decide to take my chances outside the hotel.
+When Dilan arrives he kindly escorts his overly imaginative charge to the rather fragrant Negombo Fish Market.